mihaelpuljak/one-click-hugo-cms/site/content/_index.md

 intro:
   heading: Why Revisum XR?
   text: >-
     Cut the costs of training your workforce.
-Make impact on users with Adaptable UI that takes care about each user, aligning main UI functions with user's height and taking optimal position as user explores space.
 Cut the travel costs of retail estate agents.
 Make education materials in an immersive and efficient way.
     Create new type of interactive and immersive museums - Be own museum curator, enable visitors to chose museum before visiting.
 products:
   - image: /img/mars1.jpg
     text: >-